 Even before the COVID-19 pandemic, it was possible to close on a home remotely.
 Documents requiring an original signature could be mailed or overnighted.
-And each party could meet with their own notary in a convenient location to collect signatures.
+Each party could meet with their own notary in a convenient location to collect signatures.

 However, the pandemic has made remote closings more popular, and a number of states now allow remote online notarization — a fully remote home closing.